TABISHCODING/Daily-LeetCode-Practice-Notes/01_Python_Fundamentals/List(array)/03_ Finding a Missing Number in a Sequence/code with explanation.md

-# 🔢 Python Program: Finding a Missing Number in a Sequence
+# 🔢 Python Program: Finding a Missing Number in a Sequence.

 This guide explains three different methods to find the first missing number in a sequence of integers.
 We will cover a robust general-purpose solution and two other common algorithmic approaches.